aanker/xwordlist/docs/index.md

 The `xwordlist.conf` file included in the GitHub repository contains commented out examples of the usage of each option.

 For more information about setting configuration options, see the [expanded help page](/help).

+## License

+The theme is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).